jjw0513/Team9_Parking_detection/README.md

-# Team9's Project : Parking Space Detection System🚗 #
+# The project of Team9 : Parking Space Detection System🚗 #
 ## This git repository is for the Term Project final report for the "Embedded Systems and IoT Applications" course. ##

 ## Presentation Materials ##